proudjiao/Data-Res-Aview/README.md

 `streamlit run home.py`

+If more console outputs "module [\*] not found", install other required dependencies using pip:

+`pip install -r [Whatever package is not installed]`

 2. If app does not pop up automatically, access the app in your web browser by opening the provided URL (usually http://localhost:8501).

 ## Folder Structure

-- `dashboard.py`:  Main entry point of the Streamlit app.
+- `home.py`:  Main entry point of the Streamlit app.
 - pages/                 # Folder containing subpages
-  - .py ...               # Subpages end in .py
+  - Specific Channel.py ...               # Subpages end in .py

 ## Contact